bmankowski/j4xdemos-com-mywalks/README.md

 Download the zip file and install it in Joomla 4.
 The initial installation may show the success message as an all capitals string key.
-Just look for the Mywalks menu item under Components in the Joomla Administrator menu.
+Just look for the Jobpositions menu item under Components in the Joomla Administrator menu.

 ### Documentation